RaifCos/FYP202526-Costello-ChordCraft/README.md

 # :musical_keyboard: ChordCraft
-ChordCraft is an Android Application built to help users identify chordal features in any audio provided.

-This Repository is currenlty divided into two main directories:
+ChordCraft is an Android Application built to help users identify chordal features in any audio provided, with the Repository currenlty divided into two main directories.

-## :iphone: Application
+## :iphone: /Application
 The ```Application``` directory contains all the code for the ChordCraft Android application, created through the Android Studio IDE.

-## 	:guitar: ChordExtraction
+## 	:guitar: /ChordExtraction
 The ```ChordExtraction``` directory contains the Python implementation of three different Automatic Chord Extraction Models:
 - Hardcoded Chromatic Feature Analysis
 - Librosa Python Library Chromatic Feature Analysis